yousefafc/python-http-server/README.md

-# python-systemd-http-server
+# python-http-server
-A simple Python HTTP Server that serves static content and can be deployed as a Systemd Service
+A simple Python HTTP Server that serves static content There are several ways that this small application can be run:

 ### Running as a Systemd Service
 - In the [Service File](python-systemd-http-server), change the `User` property to the user that is going to be running the server, the default is jenkins:
 	```systemd